mel-garr/LPong/README.md

 ✔ oop aren't really a part of lua , but some ppl created a lib 'class' to manage that

+📌 randomiser math.lib
+math.random(min, max) it gives a random num between min and max math.randomise(num) it generate a random number depending on the number num os.time() a creative move to generate a random num that we can use (in math.randomiser as var )

 !!!
 VIRTUAL dimention setup calcul